rav-pradhan/reading-repository/src/resources/code/refactoring.md

 > "We'll refactor this when we've got time" - A dev team, somewhere

 Refactoring is a concept in software that has become heavily misinterpreted, and chances are, you've heard the quote above in some form or another.
 In truth, refactoring should be a continual, incremental process.
-Like mowing a lawn or cleaning our homes, if we leave it for too long, then it's a much more arduous task than if we are to do it consistently instead.
+Like mowing a lawn or cleaning our homes, if we leave it for too long, then it's a much more arduous task than if we were to do it consistently instead.

 _Refactoring_ provides you with a wealth of potential refactors and the use cases for them.
 These will equip you with the skills to ensure that the codebases you work with are developed with care and longevity in mind.